Full Time A Level Learners Aged 16-18 Years - Destinations (2018-19 Year-End)

-We gather information on the destination of our completing learners each year via a phone survey conducted a few months after completion of their programme of study.
-The above charts show the headline destination data for all A level learners completing their studies in 2015-16, followed by an analysis by level.
+We gather information on the destination of our completing learners each year via their tutor or a phone survey conducted a few months after completion of their programme of study.
+The chart shows the headline destination data for all A level learners completing their studies in 2018/19, followed by an analysis by level.

 This continues a three year trend of positive destinations for our learners.

 The above chart shows a further analysis of destination by diversity types.
 Positive outcomes remain broadly similar across different learner types.
 However we can see a difference with fewer black learners getting a positive outcome and progressing to university.
 This is echoed in the achievement rates shown earlier.
 As previously mentioned, this will be an area of focus on 2019/20.

 Impact on Regional Skills and the Regional Economy

 The local economy relies on a workforce with high level skills and skills in STEM subjects (science, technology, engineering and mathematics).

 The chart above shows the percentage of qualifications completed by A level learners that were in STEM related subjects.
 In 2018/19, 65% of our young people followed STEM programmes of study which is an increase on the previous year and close to levels seen in years preceding that.
 There continues to be a very strong STEM provision across Dudley College of Technology as a whole.
 We are committed to finding more opportunities for A level learners to continue to higher education locally so that their skills might benefit the regional economy.